Stay Calm And - Buy

 Amid all the red, there are increasingly a lot of interesting buying opportunities out there as markets return to justified - and even cheap in some cases - valuations.

-Wow, do markets move fast in the day of smartphones, zero-fee commissions, and high-speed traders.
+Wow, do markets move fast in the day of smartphones, zero-fee commissions, and high-speed traders?

 Who'd have thought back in the ancient times of February 12, 2020, when the Dow Jones Industrial Average (DJI) had just made a record close of 29,551, that we'd now be experiencing day after day of increasingly steep drops and gains (but mostly drops) now culminating, perhaps, in 2020's "Black Monday" of a Dow down over 2,000 points?